GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/credentials-management.md

 Once you create some sub-entries or attributes under a test user representing a couple of already enrolled credentials, you can proceed to implement the logic to list credentials (useful for the user's home page and for the enrollment page).
 These are some hints:

 - Create a persistence-aware Java class to represent the relevant info about a credential.
 You can use the concepts and examples found [here](../ldap-data.md#about-the-persistence-framework) for this.
-You can use the code generation tool mentioned there to make things easy.

 - Create a separate Java class that will take charge of doing all credential management (CRUD over credentials).
 Focus on retrieval first: normally you will have to return a `List` of objects belonging to the previously created class.